 Ensuring Contract Documents Are Thorough

 A project of any size requires detailed documents outlining the requirements of a construction project.
-It is important to ensure any and all contractual documents are read and agreed upon by both parties before any work takes place.
+It is important to ensure all contractual documents are read and agreed upon by both parties before any work takes place.

 An obligee requiring a construction bond should ensure everything listed in a contract document is fair to both parties, and clearly specifies deadlines and completion dates of all projects.